-Operation, diagnosis and service of hybrid vehicles, including technician and responder safety.
-Discussion of ethanol, propane, Compressed Natural Gas (CNG), fuel cells and other alternative fuels.
-Covers operation, diagnosis and repair of diesel engines in the automotive market.
-Prerequisite or concurrent enrollment: AT 100 or 107, AT 121, 131, 205, 210 and 212.
+Operation, diagnosis and service of hybridelectric vehicles, including technician and responder safety.
+Operation, diagnosis and service of light-duty diesel vehicles.
+Discussion of ethanol, propane, compressed natural gas (CNG), fuel cells and other alternative fuels.
+Prerequisite or concurrent enrollment: AT 100 or 107.
+AT 121, 131, 205, 210 and 212.